-A course required of all psychology majors during the fall of their junior year.
+A course required of all psychology majors usually taken during their junior year.
 The course covers basic research design, both quasi-experimental and experimental.
 Topics covered include the case study, naturalistic observation, correlational studies, survey techniques, and controlled experiments in the field and in the laboratory.
 Prerequisites: Minimum grades of C in PSY 100, 220.
+Offered in fall and spring.